 - Tenured faculty are eligible for a sabbatical leave based on accumulated semesters of counted service.
 Leaves of absence do not count towards sabbatical eligibility.
 Since the award of a sabbatical is an investment which is meant to profit the institution as well as the individual, faculty are committed by the acceptance of a sabbatical award to return to Georgetown after a sabbatical to teach for at least one academic year.
 A report on research progress is expected upon completion of any period of sabbatical.

 - Semesters of eligibility towards sabbatical are accumulated at the rate of 1.25 weeks per semester.
 Semesters of eligibility are banked automatically up to a maximum of 24 semesters.
 No exceptions are granted to the 24 semesters maximum.
 Faculty can check their accumulated sabbatical balance by logging into GMS and clicking on the “Faculty Research Leave” icon.

 - (2) one semester of sabbatical leave at full pay.
 Delaying one sabbatical need not delay eligibility for future sabbaticals for faculty on the Main Campus.

-- Faculty also may apply for periods of partial sabbatical.
+- Faculty also may apply for a period of partial sabbatical.
+A partial sabbatical does not count as a semester of service toward a regular sabbatical leave at full pay.
+It will use up credits of accumulated eligibility for a regular sabbatical.
 A partial sabbatical may reduce the teaching responsibilities to provide more time for research activities, and may be combined with periods of reduction in pay.
-For example, after 6 semesters (7.5 weeks) a faculty member may apply for:

 - Generally, sabbatical leaves will be granted when the University will not suffer undue academic inconvenience and when the applicant uses the leave for research or for formal study.
 It is evident that the number of leaves granted in any academic year must be limited.
 Some sabbatical requests may not be approved.
 Please see the Guidelines for Approval of Sabbatical Applications for Tenured Faculty for more information.